natashaclerkin/fiid-memory-game-MS2/README.md

 - **Game cards:** Each card has the Fiid logo on the back and contains 1 of 6 Fiid product images to be matched by the user to win the game.
 The cards have a flip sound effect when selected and turned.
 When a match is found, a correct match sound effect can be heard.
 The matched cards remain faceup for product placement.

 **_Audio:_**
 - **Background music:** The "Yummy" by Justin Bieber instrumental audio starts when the 'Try your luck' button is selected and ends when the game is won or lost.
+The track subliminally conveys the brand/product description by a catchy but relaxing means.
 - **Card flip sound effect:** The sound is executed when a user selects a card.
 The audio is remeniscent of a playing card being flipped.
 - **Victory sound effect:** The audio is played once all cards have been matched correctly before the timer runs out.
 - **Game Over sound effect:** This audio is triggered when the timer hits zero before all cards have been matched correctly.